novoda/react-native-workshop/README.md

 The standard interface to do asynchronous work in JS is `Promise`.
 A promise is an object representing something (for example, a network request) that will end in the future.

+Unlike `Observable`, a `Promise` is immediately executed upon creation!

 ## Receiving results

 To access the results of a promise (the promise was **resolved**), you need to invoke the `then` method and provide a callback to it.
 The callback will receive the result of the operation as the only parameter.